 Finland’s Presidency of the Council of the EU in 2019

-Finland holds the presidency of the Council of the European Union from the beginning of July until the end of December 2019.
-During its six-month term, the Finnish Presidency chairs Council meetings attended by ministers and public servants, takes forward EU legislative work in the Council, ensures continuity in the management of EU affairs and keeps up cooperation between member states.
+Finland held the presidency of the Council of the European Union from the beginning of July until the end of December 2019.
+During its six-month term, the Finnish Presidency chaired Council meetings attended by ministers and public servants, took forward EU legislative work in the Council, ensured continuity in the management of EU affairs and kept up cooperation between member states.

 The JHA Council is made up of justice and home affairs ministers from all the EU member states.
 Home ministers deal with issues such as migration, border management and police cooperation.
 While the formal meetings of the JHA Council are held in Brussels and in Luxembourg, an informal meeting will take place in Helsinki during 18–19 July.

 The priorities for Finland’s Presidency were to strengthen common values and the rule of law, make the EU more competitive and socially inclusive, strengthen the EU’s position as a global leader in climate action and ensure the comprehensive security of its citizens.